-Home > Blog > Do’s and Don’ts: How to Store a Wedding Dress
+Home > Blog > Do’s and Don’ts: Wedding Dress Storage

 A wedding dress, shoes and bouquet ready for long term storage.

 You may have just gotten married, and you’re already wondering how to store your wedding dress so it’ll be safe for years to come.
 You may be hoping to pass it on to your daughter someday.
 But that may be many years away.
-And you have only one wedding dress — it can be intimidating to know how to store a wedding dress for decades to come because you’ve probably never done it before.
+And you have only one, so it can be intimidating to know how to store a wedding dress for decades to come because you’ve probably never done it before.

 Do dry clean your wedding dress.